Coding Quests

 pass

-The check_transitions method is where each state decides whether to hand off to a different state.
-This keeps transition logic inside the state that owns it, rather than in a central controller.
+check_transitions is where each state decides whether to hand off to a different state.
+Keeping transition logic inside the state that owns it beats a central controller stuffed with nested ifs.
+Trust me on this one.
+I've written the other version.

 Idle State: Waiting With Awareness

 The simplest state.
-The enemy stands still, plays an idle animation, and waits.
-After a random duration, it transitions to patrol.
-If it detects the player, it transitions to chase.
+The enemy stands still, plays an idle animation, waits.
+After a random duration it moves on to patrol, and if it spots the player it goes straight to chase.

 GDScript